Skip to Content

 What constitutes a violent crime under Florida law?

-In Florida, violent crimes are defined by acts involving physical harm or the threat thereof.
+In Florida, violent crimes are defined by acts involving physical harm or the threat of physical harm.
 Common charges include assault, robbery, domestic violence, and homicide.
-Each carries distinct legal definitions and potential penalties, necessitating a nuanced understanding of state statutes to mount an effective defense.
-A violent crime attorney in Gainesville can provide the necessary insights into these charges and help tailor a robust defense strategy in your favor.
+Each carries distinct legal definitions and potential penalties, so a nuanced understanding of state statutes is needed to mount an effective defense.
+A violent crime attorney in Gainesville can provide the necessary insight into these charges and help tailor a defense strategy for your situation.

 What is the process for a violent crime case in Gainesville?